trishakarma/stocks-sentiment-analysis/README.md

 # stocks-sentiment-analysis
 Full-stack web app that visualizes your portfolio performance with real-time market data, alongside sentiment analysis from tweets.
 Tweets are embedded using sentence-transformers and stored as vector embeddings in a SingleStore database.
+Logistic Regression based model is used to analyze sentiment (80-20 training test split).

 Built with React, Express, Jupyter Notebook, and SingleStoreDB; using TypeScript, Python, SQL, HTML, and JavaScript.